Titles and Affiliations

 Impact

 Breast cancer cells can travel from the site of initial tumor development to other sites in the body, a process called metastasis.
-Lymph nodes, often the first site of metastatic spread, are abundant in T cells that can kill cancer cells, but cancer cells have developed several ways to escape death by T cells, and many patients do not respond to current immune therapies designed to boost anti-tumor immune response.
+Lymph nodes, often the first site of metastatic spread, are abundant in T cells that can kill cancer cells, but cancer cells have developed several ways to escape death by T cells.
 To eradicate cancer cells, T cells need access to the tumors, and blood vessels play a crucial role in this process.
-Tumor growth can compress blood vessels, impairing their ability to transport blood and possibly T cell entry.
-Dr. Jones is working to increase T cell entry into tumors to ultimately enhance anti-tumor immunity and improve survival rates in patients with advanced metastatic breast cancer.
+Tumor growth can compress blood vessels, impairing their ability to transport blood and possibly block T cell access to the tumor.
+For his AACR research supported by BCRF, Dr. Jones is working to increase T cell infiltration of tumors and enhance anti-tumor immunity to improve survival rates in patients with advanced metastatic breast cancer.

 What’s Next